 Similarly, I've never worked on a CRM project where the product owner had ever been a product owner before.
 Most are agile newbies and heard about Scrum for the first time through our pre-sales engagement.

 I recommend providing the whole project team with a workshop to introduce them to Customer Agility so that they are aware of the Scrum principles and practices before the project starts.
-But there's no need for your CRM product owner to become a Certified Scrum Product Owner unless they want to launch a career in software product management.
+But there's no need for your CRM product owner to become certified as a Professional Scrum Product Owner unless they want to launch a career in software product management.